Performance

 Communicate impact

-Tie latency regressions to burn rate to drive urgency.
+Tie latency regressions to burn rate to drive urgency, especially when SLOs include response-time thresholds.

 Slow is down when users abandon sessions.